openstack-archive/group-based-policy/doc/source/devref/service-chain-driver.rst

 services.

 Node Driver
-This configures the service based on the “config” provided in the Service Node definition.
+This configures the service based on the "config" provided in the Service Node definition.

 Node Plumber